johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

 The biggest challenge in the project was to get docker images to work and to work in the cloud due to the long compile times making fixing errors a headache.
+Additionally, the Cloud Build syntax could cause some challenges when trying to chain multiple steps together.

 ### Question 31